First-Year Student Checklist

 - Have a smartphone?
 Be sure to download the Google Mail app so you can easily stay up to date on all things happening at Coker!

 - All new students will be required to complete AlcoholEDU & Sexual Assault Prevention for Undergraduates.
-An email will go out from the Student Success Center with information on how to access the course in mid-July.
+An email will go out from the Student Success Center with information on how to access the course in mid-August.
 The online course uses an engaging, thought approach to provide students with the tools needed to navigate the risks of life in college.

 - All residential students must submit updated immunization records.
 Guidelines on submitting immunizations records can be accessed here.